Blog

 assembly line kitchen layout

-Best for: Quick service and fast casual restaurants, where speed is critical and order volume is high.
+Best for: Quick service and fast casual restaurants, where order volume is high and speed is paramount.

 island kitchen layout